kdaily/aws-cli/proposals/pr-contrib-guide.md

 waiting on a maintainer; it should be resolved by merging it or closing it.
 When an issue is raised and reviewed, we need to prioritize it and see it through.

-### Competing priorities and limited bandwidth to work on popular requests

-There are 151 open issues that have upvotes or reactions from five or more users, indicating broad interest.
-That volume is not tractable for the maintainers to implement themselves.
-Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

-We need to collect and review user feedback to decide which requests are of interest for community contribution.
-We need to tell users how they can provide feedback in the best way for us to take action.
-We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 ### Pull requests with limited background and context

 Many pull requests come as unsolicited changes that often do not correspond to